 PSV cannot be shortcut or accelerated.
 It runs on the timelines of each verifying organization, which is why the overall process takes months rather than weeks.

-Step 5: Committee Review and Approval
+Step 5: Pass the Committee Review

 After PSV is complete, the credentialing committee reviews the full application package.
 For hospital credentialing, this is typically a medical staff committee.
 For payer enrollment, it is the payer’s provider enrollment team.